yash1300/Natural-Language-Processing/README.md

 <li>Lemmatization</li>
 <li>stopwords</li>
 <br>
-and also used some llibraries like sklearn and nltk.
+and also used some llibraries like SKLEARN and NLTK
 <br>
 <hr>

 NLP - 2:

 This file contains the practical implementation of TF-IDF i.e Term frequency inverse document frequency.
-In this we vectorize the value i.e convert it to 0 and 1 as per need
+In this we vectorize the value i.e convert it to 0 and 1 as per need using the TfidfVectorizer from SKLEARN library.